 DIY Tips for Hanging Picture Frames and Wall Décor

-I love decorating my walls with framed photos, art and various other décor there have been times that I've been guilty of taking what seemed the easiest route by skimping on the right hardware or just making do with what I had on hand, knowing it was not the ideal way to do it.
+I love decorating my walls with framed photos, art, and various other décor.
+There have been times that I've been guilty of taking what seemed like the easiest route by skimping on the right hardware or just making do with what I had on hand, knowing it was not the ideal way to do it.

-Recently, after relocating to a new place, I wanted to be sure everything was hung correctly this time so after a small bit of research, I learned that it's easy and inexpensive to get the job done right.
+Recently, after relocating to a new place, I wanted to be sure everything was hung correctly this time.
+After a small bit of research, I learned that it's easy and inexpensive to get the job done right.
 You may need to purchase some hardware for a few bucks but it is well worth the peace of mind knowing your framed art and décor, especially the heavier pieces, are mounted safely and securely to the walls.